aare-mikael/Pokedex/README.md

 ## Description:

-This project fetches Pokemon data using the PokeAPI endpoint for GraphQL.
+This project functions like a Pokedex, and fetches Pokemon data using the PokeAPI endpoint for GraphQL.